 Haircare: I have a very old wooden hairbrush that I have been using for as long as I can remember.
 I don’t really do anything else to my hair other than washing & brushing and occasionally tying it up.
 As I mentioned before, I only wash my hair once or twice a week.
 I used to have to wash every second day as it was super oily.
 Brushing daily and not using hair products and conventional shampoo conditioner have solved that issue.
 In between washes I use a homemade dry shampoo, it;s just arrowroot powder with some cocoa powder to make it brown.

-Hair Removal: My partner has an old electric razor he uses.
-I personally do not bother with hair removal, so I’ve kept my old plastic razor for when I feel like shaving.
-I also borrow my Mum’s epilator for my legs or wax them, only when I feel like it.
-If myself or my partner were regular shavers then I would purchase a safety razor.
+Hair Removal: I personally do not bother with hair removal often, so I’ve kept my old plastic razor for when I feel like shaving.
+I also borrow my Mum’s epilator for my legs or wax them.
+If I was a regular shaver then I would purchase a safety razor, such as this one.

 Cotton Buds: I have bamboo cotton buds, I don’t really use them very often though as they are bad for ear drums and I don’t wear make-up often.